EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 kubectl apply -f workspace-api/generated-ingress.yaml
 ```

+!!! note
-> This route no longer enforces a separate OPA `admin` role at the ingress layer - any authenticated user can call the API (matches the current upstream baseline).
+    This route no longer enforces a separate OPA `admin` role at the ingress layer - any authenticated user can call the API (matches the current upstream baseline).
 Workspace-level access control (e.g. restricting who may create workspaces) is left to you to add via an OPA policy on the `workspace-api-auth` route in `workspace-api/ingress-template.yaml`.

 #### 9.3.
 Optional: Protect Datalab Sessions with Keycloak SSO